 We are a 501c3 approved animal rescue organization.
 Our goal is to safely re-home animals.
 We assist the pets in high kill shelters and at risk pets.

 SPRI is a group of volunteers.
-We work together to help the animals so donations are always welcome.
+We work together to help the animals and we rely on the help of people like you so donations are always welcome.
 Donations can be monetary as well as items such as food and treats, old towels, bleach, dog and cat supplies etc.

 We thank you for taking the time to browse our website!

 Each calendar is $20.00 and they start at May 2017 through April 2018